nutaro/resume/README.md

 ### Linx - Jul 2019 - Dec 2019
 *Back-end Developer*
-- Led mission-critical operations for Inventory and delivery fee calculator, leveraging Python specialization and DevOps expertise to ensure business continuity.
+- Led mission-critical operations for Inventory and delivery fee calculator.
-- Designed, provisioned, and maintained microservices architecture using Terraform, enhancing scalability and modularity.
+- Designed and maintained microservices architecture using Ansible for provisioning and configuration management, enhancing scalability and modularity.
 - Orchestrated data processing and storage across microservices, optimizing decision-making processes.
 - Practiced clean code principles and design patterns to enhance maintainability and extensibility of the codebase.
 - Managed MySQL and Elasticsearch databases to support microservices, optimizing queries for performance.
+- Developed features and fixed bugs using PHP and JavaScript.

 ### Digesto - Feb 2018 - June 2019
 *Python Developer*